mcrchavez/mcrchavez/README.md

 <h1 align=center> Hi my name is Michael Chavez </h1>
-<h2 align=center> I am currently a freshman at George Mason University Majoring in IT (Cybersecurity) </h2>
+<h2 align=center> I am currently a freshman at George Mason University Majoring in IT(Cybersecurity)
-### -I am currently working on a few personal projects on the side
+                  I am currently working on a few personal projects on the side </h2>

   -MassEmail.py is a WIP and provides a framework for sending automated emails with attachments
   -NetScanner.java is a WIP with the intent of implementing Nmap like functions with a gui